tdopierala/lcms/README.md

-# LCMS Aisle
+# LCMS

-LCMS Aisle is a Content Management System (CMS) application built using PHP with the Laravel framework.
+LCMS is a Content Management System (CMS) application built using PHP with the Laravel framework.
 It provides a user-friendly interface for managing content, including articles, pages, categories, and more.

 ## Features